Japan's Son chased $32 billion ARM deal by the sea in Turkey

 Suiting its low profile, ARM is located in a business park in Cambridge, the university city an hour from London.

-Its offices have none of the funky fittings found at Facebook or Google, and its executives favour business suits over hoodies.
+Its offices have none of the funky fittings found at Facebook or Google, and its executives favor business suits over hoodies.

 ARM traces its history back to the mid-1980s, when a group of software engineers decided to design their own microprocessor for the Acorn BBC Micro, a device that introduced a generation of British school children to computing.